-At its best, contextualization requires us to intentionally interpret the Bible with empathy.
-(For my first post on “intentional contextualization”, click here.)
+At its best, contextualization requires us intentionally to interpret the Bible with empathy.
+(For my first post on “intentional contextualization,” click here.)

 When ready the Bible, we have a natural tendency to villainize people when they fail.
 We often identify ourselves with the “good guys” and wonder how in the world those “other people” could ever have been so bone-headed or stubborn.
-We tell ourselves that we never would have acted like “those” people.
+We tell ourselves that we would never have acted like “those” people.

 Empathize with Idolaters?